-Denmark provides a space where companies from around the world can test all parts of a turbine, from a small component to a full-scale, almost market-ready turbine
+Denmark provides a space where companies from around the world can test all parts of a turbine, from small components to full-scale, almost market-ready turbines

-Wind energy is a proven technology, but as with any technology, there is a constant need to develop more efficient and reliable products to continuously lower the cost of energy.
-Within research and development (R&D), Denmark is home to an extensive collaboration between the public universities and the private sector and the same applies for several of the test centres located around the country.
-The facilities provide a space where companies from around the world can test all parts of a turbine, from a small component to a full-scale, almost market-ready turbine.
+Wind turbines rests on proven technology, but as with any technology there is a constant need to develop more efficient and reliable products – continuously driving down the cost of energy.
+Within research and development (R&D), Denmark is home to an extensive collaboration between legislators, knowledge institutions and the private sector.
+The proud tradition for collaboration across the value chain and the close geographical proximity of its actors have resulted in several world-class test centres located around the country as well as joined research projects and industry-wide standards.
+The test facilities provide a space where companies from around the world can test all parts of a turbine, from small components to full-scale, almost market-ready turbines.

 We invite you to explore research, test and demonstration related solutions in more depth below, find potential partners, catch up on the latest wind energy news and discover real-life case examples of how wind technology can help solve your energy issues.

 Connect with us: Lise Holmegaard Larsen, Project Manager, firstname.lastname@example.org

 Today, offshore wind is non-existent in Vietnam but with a coastline extending more than 3,200 kilometres solely on the mainland, the potential for wind capacity is enormous.
 160 gigawatts (GW), in fact, according to the Danish Energy Agency.
 A new roadmap shows that the country can have 10 GW in operation already by 2030.

 The Danish parliament agreed upon a revised climate action plan that will increase CO2 reductions by 1.4 million tonnes.
 Nine out of ten Danish political parties supported the action plan, which will include a green tax reform